 Forget about the mystique surrounding canning!
 Here are some simple and easy instructions on how to prepare jars for canning.

 Canning season is getting closer and if you are a newbie you might find that scary.
 I’ve always been impressed with how amazing my mom was at all this stuff!
 Preparing jars and bottle for canning, picking the perfect fruit and vegetables, meticulously cleaning those for hours and hours and then putting more hours into the actual canning.
 I could see why the whole process would make a chicken like myself promise she’ll never ever do this stuff, no matter what!
 Turns out I was wrong, canning is fun and it could easily turn into a passion.
+I’ll show you how to prepare jars for canning in just a few easy steps.

 One of the most important steps to ensure the canned vegetables and fruit are perfectly preserved is learning how to prepare jars for canning.
 Why the need for sterilization?
 Because our hard work might be affected by germs, bacteria, molds, fungi etc that can’t be removed simply by washing the jars and bottles.